Kosasthalaiyar River: The river and its course

 Kosasthalaiyar is 136 km long and originates near Pallipattu in Thiruvallur district and drains into the Bay of Bengal.
 Its northern tributary Nagari river originates in Chitoor district of Andhra Pradesh and joins the main river in the backwaters of Poondi reservoir.
-Its catchment area is spread over Vellore, Chitoor, North Arcot, Thiruvallur and Chennai districts.
+Its catchment area covers Vellore, Chitoor, North Arcot, Thiruvallur and Chennai districts.
 It has a catchment area in North Arcot District where it branches near Kesavaram Anicut and this tributary flows to the Chennai city as Cooum River, while the main river flows to the Poondi reservoir.
 From Poondi reservoir, the river flows through Thiruvallur District, enters the Chennai metropolitan area, and joins the sea at Ennore Creek.
 The river has 9 check dams.
 There are two check dams across the river at Tamaraipakkam and Vallur.
 The excess discharge in the river is controlled by the Tamarapakkam Anicut located across the river in the downstream of Poondi reservoir.
 Vallur Anicut is a small check dam constructed near Minjur across the river to control water levels and feed irrigation channels in the area.
 It flows to a distance of 16 km in the Chennai metropolitan area.
 The total catchment area of the river is 3757 km, and the bed width ranges from 150 to 250 m.
 The discharge capacity of the river is 110000 m3/s, and the anticipated flood discharge capacity is about 125000 m3/s.
 The river drains up to 50000 cuft/s of flood water into the sea through the Ennore Creek during monsoons.

-Galeru Nagari irrigation project is under execution to supply Krishna river water from Srisailam reservoir in Nagari basin of Chitoor district.
+Galeru Nagari irrigation project is being executed to supply Krishna River water from Srisailam reservoir in Nagari basin of Chitoor district.

 Every year, whenever the floodgates of Poondi reservoir are opened, a considerable volume of water gets drained into the sea through the Kosasthalaiyar River near the Ennore Creek.

 Work on 10th check dam across the river is expected to by completed by the end of 2018 at a cost of ₹ 70 million.
 The structure would be 1.5 meters high, built across the 100-meter wide river.
 It would store water in the river for over 2 kilometers.